Glendale Primary School

 Parent Notification System:

-Each week, an automated telephone and e-mail message wll be sent to families announcing upcoming events and activities.
-Anyone wishing to change the telephone number of e-mail address should contact the Main Office.
+Each week, an automated telephone and e-mail message will be sent to families announcing upcoming events and activities.
+Anyone wishing to change the telephone number or e-mail address should contact the Main Office.

 Glendale School's colors are green and white.